 In 1993, Berumen testified before the U.S. Congress as an expert on health insurance.
 He also is the author of published articles on various subjects, including philosophy and business; he has appeared on television broadcasts; been interviewed a number of times by leading newspapers, including the Los Angeles Times and Wall Street Journal; and he has lectured widely before community, academic, and business audiences.

 Over the years, Berumen also has been a member and director of various academic, business, and civic groups.
-He is a member of the The Bertrand Russell Society's board of directors and its treasurer (retiring from the board at the end of 2017).
+He is a member of the The Bertrand Russell Society's board of directors and its former treasurer (retiring from the board at the end of 2017).
+He was also the editor of its periodical, the Bulletin, which , in addition to his own writing, featured articles from world-renowned logicians and philosophers.

 Berumen's philosophical interests extend over a wide range of subjects, including mathematics, logic, science, epistemology, and ethics.
 In recent years, Berumen has focused primarily on developing and justifying a normative system of ethics and considering its implications on economic theory and business practices.
 He is presently working on a philosophical understanding of space-time.